thomasvg67/dataScience/README.md

 ```

 ### 7. Create two 2D arrays using array object and
 a.
-Add the 2 matrices and print it
+Add the 2 matrices and print it <br>
 b.
-Subtract 2 matrices
+Subtract 2 matrices <br>
 c.
-Multiply the individual elements of matrix
+Multiply the individual elements of matrix <br>
 d.
-Divide the elements of the matrices
+Divide the elements of the matrices <br>
 e.
-Perform matrix multiplication
+Perform matrix multiplication <br>
 f.
-Display transpose of the matrix
+Display transpose of the matrix <br>
 g.
-Sum of diagonal elements of a matrix
+Sum of diagonal elements of a matrix <br>

 ```python